jordanrobinson/blog/_posts/2017-08-06-book-report-gray-hat-python.md

 ## Introduction

 Gray Hat Python, by Justin Seitz and published by no starch press, is a pretty neat book on security, from an entirely Python standpoint.
-It has a website here: https://nostarch.com/ghpython.htm which I'd recommend checking out.
+It has [a website here](https://nostarch.com/ghpython.htm) which I'd recommend checking out.

 It looks like this: